linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 08 Inflation-Indexed Bonds.md

 # Real Duration

 By definition, the real duration of TIPS is the percentage change in its market value associated with a 100-basis-point change in its real yield.
-For example, if the market value of TIPS is  $1,000 and the market values associated with a 50-basis-point decrease and a 50-basis-point increase in the TIPS real yield are$ 1,051 and 951 respectively, the TIPS real duration is 10.
+For example, if the market value of TIPS is  \$1,000 and the market values associated with a 50-basis-point decrease and a 50-basis-point increase in the TIPS real yield are\$ 1,051 and 951 respectively, the TIPS real duration is 10.
 In order to center the calculation at current yield levels, the 100-basis-point change in the definition is applied equally, as a 50-basis-point decrease and a 50-basis-point increase in yield.

 Algebraically, the formula for TIPS real duration is: